Analysis Methodology

 Ideology Analysis of Members of Congress

-The ideology analysis assigns a liberal–conservative score to each Member of Congress based on his or her pattern of cosponsorship.
+The ideology analysis assigns a left–right score to each Member of Congress based on their pattern of cosponsorship.
+The left–right score reflects the dominant ideological difference or differences among Members of Congress, which changes over time.

 Overview